 - Never displayed: the workflow state is hidden from the workflow section in the library homepage and from views configured with Browse By or Filter based on workflow states.

 – The visibility option Never displayed can be useful to hide technical workflow states that trigger reminders or customizations.

 – The visibility option Hidden from workflow tasks can be useful for workflow actions that don't follow a timeline.

 Learn more: Configure views in your library and Browse the workflow tasks in your library

-8. If required, press Add description and add descriptions for your workflow states.
+7. If required, add descriptions for your workflow states.
 The descriptions appear in the pop-up menu when you force the workflow to a different state without a transition.

 Note: You can’t delete a workflow state if:

 – it is referenced in a transition from another workflow state